Dialogue Modding – pt 1 – Orientation

 Empty listener lines appear as [CONTINUE] (or [END DIALOGUE]) nodes and allow the conversation to continue uninterrupted by player input.
 Empty owner nodes also continue the conversation but in the toolset usually display as green [COMMENT] nodes.

-condition is composed of a plot, a flag, and a boolean (true/false) value.
-For owner/speaker lines, the game checks the condition for the first child line against the plot flags set in the save game.
-If the condition fails, then it moves down to evaluate the next, until it finds a line that is valid to play (there is usually a default line at the bottom of the list with no condition set, otherwise it’s possible to be ejected from the conversation early).
-For player/listener lines, the game checks the condition of each line and displays only the valid replies.
+A condition is composed of a plot, a flag, and a boolean (true/false) value.
+For owner/speaker lines, the game checks the condition for the first child line against the plot flags stored in the save game.
+If the condition fails, then it moves down to evaluate the next, until it finds a line that is valid to play.
+There is usually a default line at the bottom of the list with no condition set—otherwise it’s possible to be ejected from the conversation early.
+For player/listener lines, the game checks the condition for every line in the list and displays the valid responses as dialogue options.

 Actions, on the other hand, set or clear a specific plot flag when that line plays.
 This can be used to advance a particular plot quest, add or remove companion approval, move creatures and objects around in the scene, or any number of other scripted behaviors.